Immigration

 Who Files the Petition?

-A U.S. employer files Form I-129 if it is offering you a position, which is the most straightforward route with a clear employer-employee relationship.
+A U.S. employer typically files Form I-129 when offering you a position, establishing a clear employer-employee relationship.

 Required Documents

-Form I-129 (Petition for a Nonimmigrant Worker) serves as the application foundation and must be submitted with all supporting documentation.
+• Form I-129 (Petition for a Nonimmigrant Worker) is the primary filing and must include all required supporting documentation.

 O-1 Visa to Green Card: Your Long-Term Path